SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 Property observers are called every time a property's value is set, even if the new value is the same as the property's current value.

-You can add property observers to any stored properties you define.
+You can add property observers to any stored properties you define, apart from lazy stored properties.
 You can also add property observers to any inherited property (whether stored or computed) by overriding the property within a subclass.
 Property overriding is described in :ref:`Inheritance_Overriding`.